 Inverness is often regarded as the capital of the Scottish Highlands.
 It’s not hard to see why, as it’s marvellously positioned for all kinds of day trips, walks and adventures in and around National Parkland, local lochs and glens, and more besides.
 The city itself, of course, is well worth a closer look.
 However, when it comes to the top dog walks, you’re going to need to look towards the rugged greenery and mountains lurking just beyond the city walls.

 Inverness, the Black Isle and Loch Ness all offer brilliant pet walkies that we really think all dog lovers and their pooches should experience at least once.
-Ultimately, the very best of rural Scotland is right here for the exploring, and now is certainly the time to take full advantage.
+Ultimately, the very best of rural Scotland is right here for the exploring when you stay in dog friendly Inverness cottages, and now is certainly the time to take full advantage.
 Of course, the dog walks listed above only offer a selection of our favourites – take a good look around for yourself and see if you can line up a few personal favourites of your own.